cambridgehackers/connectal/examples/fib/Readme.md

 In accordance with bluespec, each rule takes exactly one cycle to run, once its guards are satisfied.

+The newest version of thisfib is in the module FibWide.bsv, which uses the library module lib/bsv/StackReg.bsv

+The idea of StackReg is that it stores the entire "local frame" on a stack.
+The local frame includes the program counter, the function arguments, and any local variables.
+These are all stored in parallel, so it takes three BRAMs of the appropriate widths.
+Additional registers are used for the "top of stack" and a bypass register that permits single cycle returns.

+To use the StackReg library, you instantiate a StackReg, with parameters for stack depth, types for the PC, arguments, and locals, and a parameter for the initial value of the PC.

+Thereafter, you can use the docall and doreturn methods to implement recursive algorithms.

+The original version of thisFib is in the module Fib.bsv, which uses the library module lib/bsv/Stack.bsv

+Stack uses a single 16 bit wide BRAM to store all the stack data in the local frame.
+This is a multicycle operation, and requires the caller to implement the FSMs to do the save and restore.
+It uses less hardware, more time, and is messy to code.

 The original caller of this FSM uses "callfib" to start the run.
 The first argument to callfib is the argument to this invocation of